 Available to the British and Canadian sectors were five battleships, 20 cruisers, 65 destroyers, and two monitors.
 German ships in the area on D-Day included three torpedo boats, 29 fast attack craft, 36 ‘R’ Boats and 36 minesweepers and patrol boats.
 The Germans also had several U-Boats available, and all the approaches had been heavily mined.

 At 05:10, four German torpedo boats reached the Bombarding Force D Task Force and launched fifteen torpedoes, sinking the Norwegian destroyer HNoMS Svenner off Sword beach but missing the battleships HMS Warspite and HMS Ramillies.
 Not far from this action was our South African hero and the HMS Holmes.

 Here the battleship HMS Ramillies shelling German gun batteries in support of the landings on Sword area, 6 June 1944.
 The photo was taken from the frigate HMS Holmes.

 The British Empire Medal (BEM) awarded to Anthony Large is a significant British decoration, the medal is issued both for gallantry or meticulous service medal, however during the war it was generally awarded for gallantry to uniformed personnel, usually non-commissioned ranks below Warrant Officer.

 British Empire Medal (BEM)

-Photograph copyright and caption reference – Imperial War Museum
+Written and Researched by Peter Dickens Photograph copyrights and caption references – Imperial War Museum